varnishcache/varnish-cache/doc/sphinx/users-guide/esi.rst

  * <!--esi ...-->

 Content substitution based on variables and cookies is not implemented but is on the roadmap.
+At least if you look at the roadmap from a certain angle.
+During a full moon.

 Varnish will not process ESI instructions in HTML comments.